 Academic coursework and experiential learning opportunities equip students with skills suitable for a variety of career paths including sport marketing, management of sport organizations, representation of professional athletes, public relations, and sport facility and event management.

-SMU undergraduates are required to take Wellness courses, which serve to enhance the social, physical, emotional, mental, and spiritual well-being of students.
+As part of the University Curriculum, all SMU undergraduates are required to take PRW1 and PRW2 Wellness courses, which serve to enhance the social, physical, emotional, mental, and spiritual well-being of students.

-All department offerings challenge students to think critically about the decisions they make and teach skills to deal with potential imbalances in lifestyle, and they encourage an attitude of lifelong comprehensive wellness.
+All department offerings challenge students to think critically about the decisions they make and teach skills to deal with potential imbalances in lifestyle.
+Learning opportunities encourage an attitude of personal responsibility and lifelong comprehensive wellness.

 The program is designed for the student interested in pursuing a Ph.D. with a strong research design and statistics focus in applied physiology.